beatkessler1/Master-Thesis/README.md

 This repository is structured into modular components reflecting the main parts of the solution:

+- Data Integration/
+  Integration and ingestion of structured and unstructured data from multiple enterprise knowledge repositories into the analytics platform.

+- Evaluation of Developed Models/
+  Structured evaluation of developed models using quantitative and qualitative feedback from supply chain domain experts.

-- ingestion_pipeline/
+- Extraction Text Chunks/
-  Python-based data ingestion and preprocessing pipelines used to prepare structured and unstructured data.
+  Document parsing and chunk extraction pipelines used to prepare textual data for embedding, retrieval, and GenAI applications.

-- rag_pipeline/
-  Simplified components of Retrieval-Augmented Generation workflows, including document chunking and vector retrieval logic.

-- sql_analytics/
-  Example SQL queries and analytics logic used for structured SAP data analysis.
+- Image and Graphic Interpretation/
+  Evaluation of Large Language Models (LLMs) in interpreting complex supply chain graphics and comparison of different processing approaches.

-- architecture/
+- Presentation/
-  Architecture diagrams and system design documentation.
+  High-level overview of the project’s business context, strategic approach, architecture, and key results prepared for stakeholders.

-- presentation/
+- SQL Generation/
-  Project presentation summarizing the business problem, solution design, and results.

----

-## Architecture
-See the architecture diagrams in the `/architecture` folder for a high-level overview of the system design and data flows.
+  Prompt-based generation of SQL queries to efficiently retrieve structured data and enable scalable analytics workflows.

 ---

 ## Tech Stack